translate/l10n-guide/docs/guide/clunky_glossary_creation.rst

 most used terms from it:

 * Do not select a stoplist (click "Cancel" when asked)
-* Go Options -> Minimum occurances, and select "1"
+* Go :menuselection:`Options --> Minimum occurances`, and select "1"
-* Go Options -> Maximum words in phrase, and select "1"
+* Go :menuselection:`Options --> Maximum words in phrase`, and select "1"
-* Go File -> Extract from, and select the file with source text
+* Go :menuselection:`File -> Extract from`, and select the file with source text

 * In ExtPhr, change the "Minimum occurances" higher and higher until you have about 200 terms (or, about 5 occurances should do it).